-The Auditor conducted a formal interview with a staff member who works in the Restrictive Housing Unit and the supervisor of the RHU.
-The staff were asked if offenders in restrictive housing have access to work, education, programming and other privileges.
-The Auditor was informed offenders in restrictive housing units do have access to such, excluding work opportunities.
-When asked if education, programming or other privileges are restricted the staff stated there are occassions when restrictions are placed.
-The staff stated restrictions are documented so staff working the unit are informed.
-The Auditor was informed the documentation includes the specific restriction, length of the restriction and the reason for restricting the activity.
+The Auditor conducted a formal interview with the staff member who supervises the Restrictive Housing Unit.
+The supervisor was asked if offenders in restrictive housing have access to work, education, programming and privileges.
+The Auditor was informed offenders in restrictive housing units have access to privileges, programming and education.
+When asked if education, programming and or other privileges are restricted, the supervisor stated there are no occasions where restrictions are placed when an offender is placed in Restrictive Housing for the protection from sexual abuse.
+The supervisor was aware any restrictions would need to be documented, to include the specific restriction, length of the restriction and the reason for restricting the activity.
+The supervisor informed the Auditor the facility has never placed an offender identified at high risk of sexual victimization in restrictive housing for protection from sexual abuse.

-The Auditor observed the facility has 12 housing units available for offender placement.
-The Auditor observed a restrictive housing units with individual cells.
+The Auditor observed the facility has 12 distinct housing units available for offender placement.
+The Auditor observed a restrictive housing unit with 20 individual cells.
 Any offender who may be at risk in a particular housing unit can be moved to another housing unit without the need to place the offender in restrictive housing.
 The Auditor asked the facility's Warden how difficult it is to transfer an offender.
 The Warden informed the Auditor if the facility can justify a legitimate need then the transfer is not difficult.

 The Auditor reviewed the facility's HRV and HRA reports.
 The PREA High Risk Victimization Report reveals there are offenders at the facility who are identified at high risk of sexual victimization.
 The PREA High Risk Abusiveness Report reveals there are offenders identified as high risk of sexual abusiveness.
 The Auditor determined there are no offenders identified at high risk of sexual victimization housed with an offender identified as high risk of sexual abusiveness.
 The Auditor verified the facility has ensured offenders have been safely housed in the facility.
+Housing records reveal the facility has not placed those offenders in restrictive housing for protection from sexual abuse.

-The Auditor conducted formal interviews with offenders who identified as transgender, intersex, gay and bisexual, at risk of sexual victimization and offenders who reported an allegation at the facility.
-Each offender was asked if he had been placed in restrictive housing for the protection from sexual abuse.
-None of the offenders had been placed in restrictive housing for such purpose against his will.
+The Auditor conducted formal interviews with offenders who identified as gay, bisexual, and at risk of sexual victimization.
+Each offender was asked if they had been placed in restrictive housing for the protection from sexual abuse.
+None of the offenders had been placed in restrictive housing for such purpose.
 The Auditor reviewed the records of those offenders.
 A review of records revealed none had been placed in involuntary protective custody.

-Facility Case Managers and supervisors stated they do not use restrictive housing to place offenders for the protection from sexual abuse.
+Staff interviewed by the Auditor, including Case Managers, supervisors, and the Warden stated they do not use restrictive housing to place offenders for the protection from sexual abuse.